xsynaptic/wordpress-gulp-starter-kit/readme.md

 # WORDPRESS-GULP-BOWER-SASS STARTER KIT

 Designing WordPress themes the old-fashioned way is time-consuming and error-prone.
 Automating the build process allows us to integrate best practices into our workflow while saving time.
 This project is a *starter kit* for developing highly optimized WordPress themes with [Gulp](http://gulpjs.com/), [Bower](http://bower.io/), and [Sass](http://sass-lang.com/).
 This is *not* meant to be a starter theme or framework (although I have included a *minimum viable theme* to demonstrate some of the possibilities).
 It is, instead, a kind of *project scaffolding* and *example workflow* for modern and efficient WordPress theme development.
-Tear this project apart and put it back together again to make it your own!

-The latest version of this starter kit (released February 2015) features a modular design inspired by Dan Tello's excellent [gulp-starter](https://github.com/greypants/gulp-starter).
-Configuration is isolated from the tasks themselves to make it easier to switch directories around and modify settings.
-It is marginally more complicated than [the approach originally described on my blog](http://synapticism.com/wordpress-theme-development-with-gulp-bower-and-sass/) but also far more powerful.
+The latest version of this starter kit (released February 2015) features a modular Gulp file design inspired by Dan Tello's excellent [gulp-starter](https://github.com/greypants/gulp-starter).
+Configuration is isolated from the tasks themselves to make it easier to change paths and modify settings.
+It is more complicated than [the approach originally described on my blog](http://synapticism.com/wordpress-theme-development-with-gulp-bower-and-sass/) but also far more powerful.

 Local development is now facilitated by your choice of [BrowserSync](http://www.browsersync.io/) or [LiveReload](http://livereload.com/) (the default choice).